Elham Amar

 Elham Amar (also Elham Abdrlauf; born 2 January 2005) is a Norwegian chess grandmaster.

 Chess career

 In January 2020, Elham ranked 2nd in international chess round-robin tournament in Stockholm.

 In February 2020, he won the silver medal at the Nordic Youth Chess Championship in Class C.

 In 2022, he was awarded the FIDE International Master (IM) title.

 In July 2023, Elham won the bronze medal at the Norwegian Chess Championship (tournament won grandmaster Simen Agdestein).

 In August 2023, he won the Riga Technical University Open "A" tournament.

+In August 2026, he won Dortmund Sparkassen Chess Trophy (Open A category).